The transcendence of $\mathrm{e}$ via formal power series: Adapting Hilbert's proof to FPS

 \begin{prop} Let $f(x)\in\R\{x\}$ and $u,b\in\R$.
 The equality

-holds whenever one of the two improper Newton integrals exists. \end{prop} \proof Let $f(x)$ and $u,b$ be as stated.
-Let $(c_n)$ be any real sequence going to $+\infty$.
-We assume that the integral $I$ on the left-hand side exists, and prove that the integral on the right-hand side exists too and equals $I$.
-Indeed,
+holds whenever one of the two improper integrals exists. \end{prop} \proof Let $(c_n)\sus\R$ have $\lim c_n=+\infty$.
+Suppose that the former improper integral exists.
+Then also the latter improper integral exists and equals to it: